davidsondefaria/desafio-hubla/processDescription.md

 ## Log 2: Transaction

-I started adding the `transactions` resource and setting up unit and e2e tests.
+I started adding the `transactions` resource, setting up unit and e2e tests and creating the `Transaction` entity along with TypeORM decorators.
+Also, installed Swagger to create our API documentation.